peterspicer-unfold/woocommerce-gateway-stripe/readme.txt

 * Fix - Do not load express payment buttons on switch subscription page.
 * Fix - Return 'is_live' as true in account summary response when test mode is disabled in gateway settings and charge is enabled in Stripe account.
 * Fix - Prevents notices being displayed on WordPress 6.7 due to loading translations too early (only shown on stores with WP_DEBUG enabled).
+* Tweak - Update links to plugin documentation and Stripe documentation.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).